Inline skate wheel: Rebound

 Wheel rebound refers to the amount of energy a polyurethane wheel returns as it recovers its shape after being elastically deformed by weight or force.
 While the term is commonly used, there is no consensus on how to consistently measure and publish rebound ratings.
 However, the relative rebound of different wheels can be easily compared by dropping them from the same height and observing how high each one bounces back from the floor.

-Rebound is a universally-desirable trait, unlike other wheel characteristics that must be carefully chosen to suit a skater’s style, terrain, and preferences.
+Rebound is a universally-desirable trait, unlike other wheel characteristics that must be chosen to suit a skater’s style, terrain, and preferences.
 Across all disciplines and surfaces, the higher the rebound, the better.
 Such is not true of diameter, profile, or hardness.
 If cost were no concern, skaters would always choose the wheels with the highest rebound.